tylermartin12368/post-install-config/README.md

 ![20240319_003907](https://github.com/tylermartin12368/post-install-config/assets/161632103/e4c9a9a7-db39-4b15-8b6f-da73d99760e0)
 </p>
 <p>
 Service Level Agreements (SLA) in OSticket is created to provide an amount of time the Admin expects the ticket to be resolved.
 Let's say we have a ticket that comes in on Saturday at 11pm and its business impacting.
 The ticket would be placed on Sev-A and in this case and will need to resolved on Saturday at 12pm.
-Service Level Agreements will help us understand what tickets should be priotized first, so problems can be resolved in the amount of time that is being provided.
+Service Level Agreements will help us understand what tickets should be priotized first, so problems can be resolved effeciently and in the amount of time that is being provided.
 </p>
 <br />